jamesjoshuahill/setup-mac/.github/ISSUE_TEMPLATE/fresh-install.md

 ### Install packages

-- Run the setup script
+- Run the update script

-  - [ ] `~/setup-mac`
+  - [ ] `~/update-mac`
     > ⚠️ Apps installed using Homebrew casks need to be manually approved the
     > first time they are opened.

-- Restart and re-run the setup script to install all macOS updates
+- Restart and re-run the update script to install all macOS updates
   - [ ] Restart Mac
-  - [ ] Re-run setup script
+  - [ ] Re-run update script

 ### One-off configuration